Bilal-Maistry/social_media_content_analyzer/README.md

-# Social Media Content Analyzer 🚀
+# Social Media Content Analyzer

 A full-stack AI-powered application that analyzes social media posts in PDF or image format, extracts formatted text, and provides AI engagement improvements, hook scoring, optimized rewrites, and hashtag recommendations.

 ---

-## 📝 Approach & Technical Architecture (200 Words Max)
+## 📝 Approach & Technical Architecture

 The **Social Media Content Analyzer** is built with a **Java Spring Boot 3 REST API** backend and a **React + Tailwind CSS** frontend to deliver seamless, production-quality document analysis.